kimberlyrobinson11122/SVG-Logo-Maker/README.md

 This is in a steady state until feature requests are submitted to the above email address and will be considered with owner approval.

 ## Questions or Issues
-If you have any questions or encounter any issues, please don't hesitate to contact me through either of the following methods:
+If you have any questions or encounter any issues, please don't hesitate to contact me through GitHub:

 [GitHub Profile](https://github.com/kimberlyrobinson11122)

-Email: tbd

 ## Credits
 The project was started from scratch and developed iteratively very painfully.